 Without any doubt Sitecore’s latest release provides significantly improved features that will benefit marketers.
 But, as with any major upgrade, you have to weigh the benefits vs. the costs.
 Some of the benefits are:

-- In addition to the features that will directly benefit marketers, there are many other improvements in version 9 that give you reasons for considering an upgrade. start a conversation with one of our experts.
+In addition to the features that will directly benefit marketers, there are many other improvements in version 9 that give you reasons for considering an upgrade.
+Read our post on this topic to learn more, or start a conversation with one of our experts.